datafold-dev/datafold/README.rst

    nosetests datafold/ -v

-To execute the tutorials (only if an error occurs in the tutorial) run from the root
+To execute the tutorials (tests check only if an error occurs in the tutorial) run from the root directory:
-directory:

 .. code-block:: bash